“What Is Holism?”

 The Random House Dictionary defines holism as “the theory that whole entities, as fundamental components of reality, have an existence other than as the mere sum of their parts.”

 The philosophical theory based on the presuppositions of emergent evolution, that entirely new things – ‘wholes’ – are produced by a creative force within the universe; they are consequently more than mere arrangements of particles that already existed.

 Thus there are wholes and there is a process of holism to create wholes.
 This concept was taken up very quickly and widely.
 The Cambridge Dictionary of Philosophy defines it as: “Any of a wide variety of theses that in one way or another affirm the equal or greater reality, or the explanatory necessity of the whole of some system in relation to its parts.”
 It then lists metaphysical holism, methodological holism, semantic holism, doxastic holism, epistemic holism, and so forth.

 So the concept of holism became very widespread, with little credit being given to Smuts, and with many applications sharing very little understanding of what he was really trying to say: that there is a creative force toward the construction of wholes which are greater than the sum of their parts.
 And this applies from atomic physics all the way to cosmology.
 Including, of course, holistic medicine.

-Bertrand Russell writes that there are really two schools of philosophy: the analysis and the synthesis.
-Those that break things down into little bits, and those like Smuts who try to create wholes.
+Bertrand Russell writes that there are really two schools of philosophy: the analytic and the synthetic.
+The analysts break things down into little bits, and the synthetics like Smuts try to create wholes.
 Breaking into bits, cutting people into pieces, is much easier than seeing them holistically.
-But, you don’t learn holism from dissection.
+But you don’t learn holism from dissection.